What Are Public And Private Keys? (2023)

 A Bitcoin private key is just a very large (256 bit), randomly generated number.

 Obviously anyone or anything can “generate a number” but the very important part of it all is making sure that it’s truly random.
-The industry standard to do this uses a secure random number generator (or even two sometimes) to generate what’s called entropy.
-A sufficient amount of entropy is what allows for a truly random set of binary numbers to be generated:
+The industry standard to do this uses a secure random number generator (or two) to generate what’s called entropy.
+A sufficient amount of entropy is what allows for a truly random set of binary numbers to be generated: and a properly secure key

 ….10110110101010101011011010101111010101101011101011….